thevoodjev/CorruptChain/README.md

 | `taint` | degraded sources and the full taint path to every affected step |
 | `verdict` | grounded, tainted, or unknown, for the final answer step |
 | `version` | the version string |

+Exit codes: `0` clean or grounded, `1` tainted, `2` usage or parse error.

+## Declared is not inferred

+An edge from step A to step B means B consumed A's output.
+CorruptChain finds edges two ways and never treats them as equal: